tylerrussin/C4ADS-Project/README.md

 One solution is to use clustering.
 We can look at our flagged transactions from our filtration.
 Then, analyze these specific transactions with different types of unsupervised learning methods likely clustering and see if any patterns emerge that are mostly only seen in our flagged transactions.
 If we can find these patterns we can do a search through the lab's 18 tagged datasets and see if our original filtration missed anything.
 At this point, we will have accomplished the original goal and we can use the result of this clustering to boost the accuracy of future models due to the improved training data.

-Also, depending on how performate this theoretical clustering technique/model is it could be our final model.
+Also, depending on the performance of the theoretical clustering technique/model, it could be our final model.

 **Improve labeling: Exploring with Supervised Learning**